 It is one of the most expensive resort towns not only in Cyprus but in the entire Mediterranean.
 Thousands of travelers want to spend their vacation there, thanks to excellent service, clean beaches, fine restaurants, and an abundance of ancient attractions.

 Paphos can safely be called a museum city where almost every building is under UNESCO protection.
 Monuments, tombs, columns, sculptures, theaters, and even many houses have historical value.

 In winter, when you can’t be on the beach, there is a lot to see in and around Paphos: Villa of Theseus, the house of Orpheus, house of Dionysus, Odeon amphitheater, catacombs of Solomon, and Royal Tombs.
-And then there is Petra Tou Romiou – the place where a Greek goddess of love Aphrodite was born.
+And then there is Petra Tou Romiou – the place where the Greek goddess of love Aphrodite was born.
 In addition to all these places, there are also various museums.

 Hit Snowy Slopes of Troodos Mountains

 If you can’t imagine winter without sparkling snow and miss the sparkling snowdrifts, then you will be welcomed by the mountain town of Troodos.

 There, on the slopes of Mount Olympus, the highest point of the island, are located “Zeus”, “Hera”, “Aphrodite” and “Hermes” – ski slopes for skiing and snowboarding, named after the Olympic gods.